instead-hub/instead/doc/stead3-en.md

 In addition, as you already know, the object of the 'game' may contain default
 handlers: 'act', 'inv', 'use', 'tak', which will called if the actions of the user are not found no other handlers (or all of them returned false).
-For example, you you can write in the beginning of the game:
+For example, you can write in the beginning of the game:

 	game.act = 'does Not work.';
 	game.inv = 'hmm ...
 Odd thing...';